 See the picture HOW TO SOFTEN PLARN. how I position my finger and the plarn on the fork.
 The middle and index finger on the front side of the fork, the thumb at the back of the fork and acts as a guide for the plarn that is inserted on one of the gaps in fork.
 The other hand pulls the plarn away AND downward from the front side of the fork.

 I’m not sure if I’m the first one to share this technique or if others have already discovered it before me.
 So I just named it “softening” plarn.

 Although I have not tried spinning, I believe that spun plarn is better than "softened" plarn.
 However, "softened" plarn is better than flat plarn.
-So if you run low on the virtue of patience (like myself), "softening" plarn is the way to go.
+So if you run low on the virtue of patience (like myself) or don't have the equipment yet, "softening" plarn is the way to go.

 - Moira Crochets Plarn: Transforming plastic bags into crocheted treasures

 This is my personal blog about my adventures in crocheting plarn

 - Plarn 101: Methods of Making Plarn